 And to work it off again, I gave the gym a try as well (well actually I had been on best behaviour and made full use of the gym every single evening during my stay.
 But only so I could justify having cake and chocolate and red wine).

-Day 3 meant another drive through Slovenia, this time to the northeast of the country to Murska Sobota in Lower Styria.
+Day 3 of my week in Slovenia meant another drive through Slovenia, this time to the northeast of the country to Murska Sobota in Lower Styria.
 Murska Sobota is actually fairly close to the Austrian border (just around 20km away) and it is only about 75km to Graz.
-So whilst I don’t speak any Slovenian and the dealer spoke only some English, we eventually found a common language – German.
+So whilst I don’t speak any Slovenian and the dealer spoke hardly any English, we eventually found a common language – German.

 With the meeting over, the dealer treated us to some local delicacies for lunch, a selection of different hams and cold cuts along with fresh bread and regional spreads.
 Good thing I am neither vegetarian nor coeliac.
 And lets forget about that diet for a little while as well, shall we?